 How to Find a Freight Broker

-Not every freight broker business has the right setup for you, but it can be hard to find your own freight while also delivering the loads.
-To be successful in the trucking industry, you need to know the basics of how to find the best freight brokers before you even get your operating authority.
-You could just Google search for a freight brokerage and see what you find.
-However, we don’t want you choosing someone just because they have a clever company name.
-Here we are going to give you some insider knowledge so you know better what you should be looking for.
+Finding the right freight broker can be challenging, especially when you’re also busy delivering loads.
+To be successful in the trucking industry, you need to understand how to find the best freight brokers even before you get your operating authority.
+Simply performing a Google search for a freight brokerage might give you some results, but we don’t want you choosing someone just because they have a clever company name.
+Here, we will provide insider knowledge so you know what to look for.

-So how do you know if the broker you choose is being fair?
+So, how do you know if the broker you choose is being fair?
 Besides knowing your operating cost and the current rates (based on location/distance, type of freight, and weight), it is crucial to look for certain traits and red flags when partnering with a broker.
 By being selective with who you use for brokering, you can choose partners that will be beneficial to your business, not sink it.
-We rounded up the good, the bad, and the ugly to give you a cheat sheet next time you are searching for quality brokers to maximize your freight rate potential.

 Verify that the Broker is Insured